-Hume has entered the world rankings of influential figures, and is broadly considered to be one of history's most important philosophers writing in the English language.
+Hume has entered the world rankings of influential figures, and is broadly considered to be one of history's most important philosophers ever to write in the English language.
 He was also a prolific writer of British history, and economic theory.
-His philosophical ideas and theories about human nature still have influence today, and he is justly celebrated here in Edinburgh, the city of his birth (and, in 1776, his death).
+His philosophical ideas and theories about human nature were a significant contribute to the period known as the Scottish Enlightenment, and still have influence today.
+He is justly celebrated here in Edinburgh, the city of his birth (and, in 1776, his death).

 One of Hume's great contributions to philosophical enquiry describes the relationship between cause and effect, and considers (in essence) that we can never explicitly connect two events in any sense of 'doing this caused that to happen'.
 As such, those rubbing Hume's toe for luck are directly contravening one of his fundamental assertions about the world...

-During his life Hume lived in various places in the city, but most famously had a house just off St Andrew Square in the east end of the New Town.
-His devout atheism (broadly denied or ambivalently asserted during his lifetime) led the street on which he lived being informally dubbed 'St David Street', and happily it remains so today!
+But most famously he had a house just off St Andrew Square in the east end of the New Town.
+His devout atheism (broadly denied or ambivalently asserted during his lifetime) led to the street on which he lived being informally dubbed 'St David Street', and happily it remains so today!

-When Hume died in 1776, he was buried in a plot on the Old Calton burial ground on the slops of Calton Hill.
-His tomb there today is styled as a large circular mausoleum, but visitors will note there is no grand inscription or statement of his prolific and influential life's work.
+When Hume died in 1776, he was buried in a plot in the Old Calton burial ground on the slopes of Calton Hill.
+His tomb there was designed by Edinburgh's great classical architect Robert Adam - a friend of Hume's during his life - and is styled as a large circular mausoleum.

+But visitors will note there is no grand inscription or statement of his prolific and influential life's work.
 It is reputed that Hume expressly wished for his tomb to bear just his name, his date of birth, and his date of death.

 *In 1711 Scotland was still transitioning between the old Julian calendar and the newer Gregorian calendar.
 As such, there is a discrepancy of 11 days in some dates from this period.
 In the Old Style date format, Hume's date of birth was 26 April.
 On the New Style dating it is dated 7 May. #simples